Sometimes emergency departments will get patients who are hypothermic.

 “It can prevent arguments at home and at the office,” Shames said.

 After three minutes of active wearing, 89 percent of users report feeling more comfortable.
 For wearers who were too cold, the user felt 4.6 degrees Fahrenheit warmer.
-For wearers who were too hot, the user felt 5.8 degrees Fahrenheit cooler, according to a user survey on the Embr Labs website.
+For wearers who were too hot, the user felt 5.8 degrees Fahrenheit cooler, according to a user survey on the Embr Labs website (article about it right here).

 The device affects thermoreceptors on the skin, Shames said.
 This allows the user to adjust their perception of temperature either up or down depending on their needs.
 The device is controlled by means of a smartphone app.